getbubblenow/bubble/docs/packer.md

 # Bubble Packer Images
-A [packer image](https://packer.io) is way to initialize a new cloud system with an operating system and software and files pre-installed.
+A [packer](https://packer.io) image is way to initialize a new cloud system with an operating system and software and files pre-installed.
 This is an oversimplified explanation but will suffice for our current needs.

-Before packer images, we launched Bubbles onto "blank" Ubuntu systems and then did tons of installation and configuration.
+Before packer images, we launched Bubbles starting with "blank" Ubuntu systems and then did tons of installation and configuration.
 It took 20+ minutes to launch a new Bubble.

 We decided we could do better.
 Packer allows us to create Ubuntu images that already have PostgreSQL, Redis and nginx installed and configured, and lots more.

-Launching a Bubble is now faster (usually 10 minutes or less) because all the standard software and configs are already present on the packer image that each launch starts with.
+Launching a Bubble is now faster (usually under 10 minutes) because all the standard software and configs are already present on the packer image that each launch starts with.

-We can make it even faster, but getting a new Bubble launched in under 10 minutes is a real accomplishment, and Packer makes it possible.
+We can make it even faster, and we plan to, but getting a new Bubble launched in less than 10 minutes is a real accomplishment, and Packer makes it possible.

 ## Image Types
 There are two types of packer images: `sage` and `node`